From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Methods

 The goal of this step, which is the core of our methodology, is to recover the multiple underlying generative models of the data, represented as a set of graphons $\{W_i\}_{i=1}^K$.
 We assume that each observed graph $G_t$ in the dataset is sampled from one of these graphons, though the assignment is unknown.
 Hence, the task reduces to identifying groups of graphs that are likely to originate from the same underlying distribution, and subsequently estimating a representative graphon for each group.

 To formalize this idea, we leverage the concept of \emph{moment vectors}.
-For a graphon $W$, its motif densities provide expectations of subgraph counts (cf.~\eqref{eq:motif_density}).
+For a graphon $W$, its motif densities provide expectations of subgraph counts (Equation~\eqref{eq:motif_density}).
 Let $\mathcal{F}=\{F_1, \dots, F_m\}$ denote a fixed family of motifs.
-The \emph{moment vector} of a graphon $W$ with respect to $\mathcal{F}$ is defined as
+The \emph{moment vector} of a graphon $W$ with respect to $\mathcal{F}$ is

 Similarly, for an observed graph $G$ sampled from $W$, we compute its empirical moment vector $\hat{v}(G)$ by normalizing motif counts in $G$.
 We present next a result to bound the difference between the empirical moment vectors of two graphs.